-Employee Eligibility Requirements: Employee must have been paid \$300 in wages during the base period.
+Employee Eligibility Requirements: Employee must have been paid \$300 in wages from which SDI taxes were withheld during the base period.

-- SDI: Eligible employees who are unable to do their usual work for at least eight (8) consecutive days due to any non-work-related illness, injury, or pregnancy. - PFL: Eligible employees who take time off for a family member's qualifying military exigency or to care for a seriously ill child, spouse, parent, parent-in-law, grandparent, grandchild, sibling, or domestic partner.
-Benefits are also available to bond with a new child entering an employee's life by birth, adoption, or foster care placement.
+Reason for Leave: SDI: Eligible employees who are unable to do their usual work for at least eight (8) consecutive days due to any non-work-related illness, injury, pregnancy, recovering from childbirth, or certain substance abuse recovery programs.

+PFL: Eligible employees can take leave for:

+- a family member's qualifying military exigency; - to care for a seriously ill child, spouse, parent, parent-in-law, grandparent, grandchild, sibling, or domestic partner; - to bond with a new child entering an employee's life by birth, adoption, or foster care placement.